hehonghui/iOS-tech-frontier/issue-2/自定义ViewController切换效果与动画.md

 In the second method we use the transitionContext to get the view controller we are navigating from, to, the final frame the transition context should have after the animation completes and the container view which houses the views corresponding to the to and from view controllers.

-在第二个方法中我们使用transitionContext来获得我们导航于、导航至的view controller，动画完成后transition context应得到的最终框架，以及存储与to view controller和from view controller相关的view的container view。
+在第二个方法中我们使用transitionContext来获得我们从...导航、导航到的view controller，动画完成后transition context应得到的最终框架，以及存储与to view controller和from view controller相关的view的container view。

 We then position the `to view` just below the bottom of the screen.
 Then we add the `to view` to the container view and in the animate closure, we animate the `to view` by setting its final frame to the location given by the transition context.
 We also animate the `from view`‘s alpha value so that as the `to view` is sliding up the screen over the `from view`, the `from view` will be faded out.
 The duration of the animation used is the one set in `transitionDuration(transitionContext:)`.
 In the completion closure, we notify the transition context when the animation completes and then change the `from view`‘s alpha back to normal.
 The framework will then remove the `from view` from the container.